tosin2013/persona-driven-prompt-generator/README.md

   - Ensure all required environment variables are set before running the application.
   - Missing variables will result in `ValueError` exceptions.

 ---

+## Help Needed
+- I need help with the streamlit interface to interact with the bot.
+Better menu navibation and i am having issues importing the conext into the chat.
+- I do not know if the current implementation is the best way to go inteacting withthe team.
+I am open to suggestions.

+---